Saturday, 21 February 2009

 250 g cake flour

-150 g cold Stork margarine, or similar vegetable shortening, cut into small cubes
+150 g cold Stork margarine, or similar vegetable shortening, or butter, cut into small cubes

 about 100 ml ice-cold water (see recipe, below)